Interstate 49 in Missouri

 Interstate 49 (I-49) is an Interstate Highway in the US state of Missouri that was designated on December 12, 2012.
 It overlaps U.S. Route 71 (US 71) in the western part of the state, beginning at the Arkansas state line, and ending at I-435 and I-470 on the southeast side of Kansas City.

-Upon completion, the highway will connect Kansas City to Texarkana, Arkansas, and Shreveport and Lafayette, Louisiana.
+Upon completion, the highway will connect Kansas City to Texarkana, Arkansas and Shreveport along with Lafayette, Louisiana and New Orleans, Louisiana.

 Route description

 I-49 enters Missouri from the Arkansas state line on the Bella Vista Bypass near Pineville.
 After continuing north for 5 mi, US 71 rejoins I-49 at exit 4 and is concurrent with it for the remainder of its length.
 It passes through many smaller communities before reaching Joplin.
 In Joplin, I-49 junctions with I-44 and begins a short overlap with I-44 between exits 11 and 18, heading east.

 Just a few miles east of Joplin, I-49 leaves I-44, heads north, and enters Carthage.
 I-49 then passes through Nevada and other communities before reaching the Kansas City area.
 I-49 intersects with I-470 and I-435, which provide connections to I-70, Downtown Loop, I-35, and I-29.

-In south Kansas City, at Bannister Road just north of the Grandview Triangle, the I-49 designation ends, and the freeway continues as I-435 north to I-70 west and the expressway continues as US 71, which proceeds into downtown Kansas City as Bruce R. Watkins Memorial Drive.
+In south Kansas City, at Bannister Road just north of the Grandview Triangle, the I-49 designation ends, the freeway continues as US 71, which proceeds into downtown Kansas City as Bruce R. Watkins Memorial Drive.

+Transit

+Jefferson Lines provides intercity bus service along the length of I-49 in Missouri serving five communities.